Salvadora - a short natural history film

 Featuring previously undocumented insect behaviour, science mixes with art in this tribute to the under-appreciated world of plants and insects.
 Salvadora persica is a shrub that occurs within the Namib Desert; this film explains how it survives, and explores the ecological web of an unusual ecosystem, a linear oasis.

-A new natural history note and acommpanying photographs are now soon to appear in the Ecological Society of America's new series, Frontiers EcoPics: http://www.frontiersinecology.org/fron/frontiers-ecopics/
+A natural history note and acommpanying photographs regarding this can be found published in the Ecological Society of America's new series, Frontiers EcoPics: http://www.frontiersinecology.org/fron/frontiers-ecopics/

 © Oliver Halsey 2018